mhart/kinesis/README.md

 `options` include:

   - `region`: a string, or object with AWS credentials, host, port, etc (`us-east-1` by default)
-  - `resolvePartitionKey`: a function to determine the partition key of the record (random by default)
+  - `resolvePartitionKey`: a function to determine the `PartitionKey` of the record (random by default)
+  - `resolveExplicitHashKey`: a function to determine the `ExplicitHashKey` of the record (none by default)
+  - `resolveSequenceNumberForOrdering`: a function to determine the `SequenceNumberForOrdering` of the record (none by default)

 ### kinesis.request(action, [data], [options], callback)